 - Funding Limit - PFA education funding is capped at £5,000 per member, so ensure you spend it wisely.

 - Sending Documents - When sending off your documents for your PFA Fitness course, ensure you send them in a format they accept.
 They don’t accept faxed, scanned or electronic copies, it must be paperback versions.

 - No longer playing in the football league - If you used to play in the football league, but now you play semi-professional or amateur you’re still entitled to get your PFA course funded.

 - Added Expenses – If you incur added expenses with your PFA personal training course you’re unable to claim this money back.
 This can pertain to things such as travel, accommodation, charges applied by the provider through their terms of service, uniform, kit, postage and more.

 - Retrospective Claims – If you were unaware of the PFA grant scheme and have undergone training in the past, The PFA are unable to fund your course retrospectively even if you have all the above documentation mentioned in this article.
 This is also why it’s imperative before you undergo any PFA training to have completed all the steps in the application process.

 If you’re looking to become a personal trainer and start a career in the fitness sector you’re in safe hands!

-Without name dropping, OriGym has helped qualify hundreds of Premier League, Football League and former professional players into this industry.
+Without name dropping, OriGym has helped qualify hundreds of Premier League, EFL and former professional players into this industry.
 Enquiry below to find out more on our approved PFA personal trainer and fitness courses or click here to find out more on our Level 3 Personal Training qualifications.